 Ich verstehe Sie nicht.
 Don’t speak German?
 So could your clients or their customers.
 But it shouldn’t be their problem.
 Make your best to reduce the language barrier as much as possible.
 You could offer built-in translator for received e-mails and personalizable templates in different languages to help the sellers respond.
 Plus, you should be able to translate keywords and product categories right.

 Integrations as Your System’s Best Friends.
 Your mission will comprise keeping an eye on retailers’ inventory and updating it whenever an item is bought on any of the international channels it is listed on.
 This implies that order management would be a great feature to offer too.

 Basically, retrieving products, categories, prices, orders, customers and other store data is the biggest challenge because most features offered by your solution will require getting and synchronizing this information.
 You will need to be able to access the databases of merchants’ stores that are located on different shopping carts.
 This is what makes integration with them necessary for any cross-border trade system.

-How to Integrate with Multiple Shopping Carts Fast
+How to Integrate with Multiple Shopping Platforms Fast

-API2Cart offers its unified API that works for 30+ shopping carts as a cost-effective alternative.
-With one integration performed instead of multiple ones, you can get access to the databases of such e-Commerce industry leaders as Magento, Shopify, WooCommerce, Bigcommerce, PrestaShop, OpenCart, and X-Cart.
+API2Cart offers its unified API that works for 40+ shopping carts as a cost-effective alternative.
+With one integration performed instead of multiple ones, you can get access to the databases of such eCommerce industry leaders as Magento, Shopify, WooCommerce, BigCommerce, PrestaShop, OpenCart, and X-Cart.

 To find out more about API2Cart as a solution to integrate with multiple shopping carts at once, schedule a FREE consultation by clicking on the button below.